Intervals (band): A Voice Within (2013–2015)

 On September 14, 2013, Intervals announced they would again be entering the studio with producer Jordan Valeriote (Silverstein, Structures, Counterparts) on November 4 to begin tracking their upcoming release.
-Following the studio, Intervals were scheduled to tour Europe (January - February 2014) with Protest The Hero, TesseracT, and The Safety Fire.
+Following the studio, Intervals were scheduled to tour Europe (January-February 2014) with Protest the Hero, TesseracT, and The Safety Fire.
 On December 30, it was announced that live bassist Mike Semesky would be changing his role in the band to provide vocals on the new album.
-The album's bass tracks were handled equally between Marshall and Cameron McLellan (Protest The Hero).
-The band released Semesky's vocal debut in the form of new single ‘Ephemeral’ via RevolverMag.com, as well as a revelation that the new album would be titled A Voice Within.
+The album's bass tracks were handled equally between Marshall and Cameron McLellan (Protest the Hero).
+The band released Semesky's vocal debut in the form of new single "Ephemeral" through Revolver, as well as a revelation that the new album would be titled A Voice Within.

-Due to the need for Semesky to focus entirely on his vocal performance live, the band hired Henry Selva (formerly of The Human Abstract) as a live bassist for their upcoming european tour, but eventually opted to use the bass in the backing track moving forward.
+Due to the need for Semesky to focus entirely on his vocal performance live, the band hired Henry Selva (formerly of The Human Abstract) as a live bassist for their upcoming European tour, but eventually opted to use the bass in the backing track moving forward.

 The band released a second song from the album, "The Escape", on January 23, 2014, and announced that the album would be released on March 4, 2014.
 On February 26, the band announced that they would be releasing one new song from the album per day until the day of the album's release.
 The first of these songs was "The Self Surrendered".